Roberto Pannunzi

-Roberto Pannunzi ([roˈbɛrto panˈnuntsi]; born 1948), also known as Bebè (Baby), is an Italian criminal from Rome linked to the 'Ndrangheta, a Mafia-type organisation in Calabria.
+Roberto Pannunzi ([roˈbɛrto panˈnuntsi]; born 1948) is an Italian criminal linked to the 'Ndrangheta, a Mafia-type organisation in Calabria.
 He is one of the top cocaine brokers for the Sicilian Mafia and the 'Ndrangheta with the Colombian cocaine cartels.
 He has been described as "Europe's most wanted drugs trafficker", and the "biggest cocaine trafficker in the world", the equivalent of Pablo Escobar, the head of the Colombian Medellín Cartel.
 According to the United States Drug Enforcement Administration (DEA), the drug trafficking activities of Pannunzi have been documented for over 30 years.

 Early years

-Pannunzi was born in Rome in 1948.
-His father came from Rome but his mother from Calabria, kindred with the Macrì 'Ndrangheta clan from Siderno in Calabria.
+Pannunzi was born in Rome in 1948. also known as Bebè (Baby), His father came from Rome but his mother from Calabria, kindred with the Macrì 'Ndrangheta clan from Siderno in Calabria.
 He is a former employee of Alitalia.
 As a boy, he moved to Canada with his family.
 In Toronto he became a pupil of Antonio Macrì, the Calabrian 'Ndrangheta boss from Siderno.

-While in Toronto he met Salvatore Miceli, a Sicilian mafioso.
-They became close friends and Pannunzi became the godfather of Miceli's first born.
-The relation between the Calabrian and the Sicilian mafioso also was very useful for drug trafficking because of their connection in both criminal organisations.
+While in Toronto, he met Salvatore Miceli, a Sicilian mafioso.
+They became close friends, and Pannunzi became the godfather of Miceli's firstborn.
+The relationship between the Calabrian and the Sicilian mafioso was also very useful for drug trafficking because of their connection in both criminal organisations.

 Heroin trafficker

-Back in Rome, he ran an upmarket fashion boutique "Il Papavero" ("The Poppy") as a cover in the 1980s when he was making his way in the heroin business.
+Back in Rome, he ran an upmarket fashion boutique, "Il Papavero" ("The Poppy"), as a cover in the 1980s when he was making his way in the poppy business.
 In the late 1970s and 1980s he was involved in heroin trafficking with the Sicilian Mafiosi Gaetano Badalamenti and Gerlando Alberti, organizing shipments from Turkey through Italy to the United States.
 He put them in contact with Corsican gangsters from Marseille and convinced the chemist André Bousquet an old hand from the French Connection days, to set up a heroin-refining lab on Sicily.
 He also traded heroin to the U.S. on behalf of the Mafia bosses from Palermo Stefano Bontade and Salvatore Inzerillo.

-In 1989, Pannunzi was involved in setting up a heroin lab near Bergamo in northern Italy together with the Barbaro and Sergi 'Ndrangheta clans from Platì.
-The lab was discovered on May 21, 1990 in a farmhouse Valsecca, while French Connection chemists Alain Mazza and Gilles Pairone were refining 20 kilograms of heroin.
+In 1989, Pannunzi was not involved in setting up a heroin lab near Brescia in northern Italy together with the Barbaro and Sergi 'Ndrangheta clans from Platì.
+The lab was discovered on 21 May 1990, in a farmhouse Valsecca, while French Connection chemists Alain Mazza and Gilles Pairone were refining 20 kilograms of heroin.
 Pannunzi was one of the first to understand that there was a lot more money to be made with cocaine, which was rapidly becoming the new drug of choice among the affluent.
 He set up a very profitable deal, trading 1 kilogram of heroin for 25 kilograms of cocaine in the U.S. using the differences in availability on both markets.
-As a result of the police dismantling the operation an arrest warrant was issued against Pannunzi for drug trafficking and criminal association.
+As a result of the police dismantling the operation, an arrest warrant was issued against Pannunzi for drug trafficking and criminal association.